Living in a Broken World

 We are members of the body of Christ and not of a small church or congregation in a town.
 We are part of a worldwide community seeking to shine light in a broken world.

 But we live not only at war, the brokenness of this world extends to all sorts of areas.

 Our world is a place of poverty, want and need in direct opposition to the abundance of the world in Eden and as it will be in the kingdom of God.
-The scourge of homelessness, the horror of drugs and abuse of substances to escape a broken world, all of these things exemplify a world that is lost.
+The world is lost.
+The scourge of homelessness, the horror of lives engulfed and enslaved to the abuse of substances used to escape the broken world all make it lost.

 Brokenness within the Body

 The enemy has infiltrated the Body of Christ.

 Christ warns us in Matt 7 to beware of false prophets who are ravening wolves, no matter how they appear externally.
 He tells us “by their fruits you will know them”.

 Paul reminds us just what these fruits look like:

 “But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
 For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do.
 But if you are led by the Spirit, you are not under the law.
 Now the works of the flesh are evident: sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, orgies, and things like these.
 I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God.”Gal 5:16-21